prometheus/docs/content/docs/practices/histograms.md

 (showing up in Prometheus as a time series with a `_count` suffix) is inherently a counter (as described above, it only goes up).
-The sum of observations (showing up as a time series with a `_sum` suffix) behaves like a counter, too, as long as all observations are positive.
-Obviously, request durations or response sizes are always positive.
+The sum of observations (showing up as a time series with a `_sum` suffix) behaves like a counter, too, as long as there are no negative observations.
+Obviously, request durations or response sizes are never negative.
 In principle, however, you can use summaries and histograms to observe negative values (e.g. temperatures in centigrade).
 In that case, the sum of observations can go down, so you cannot apply `rate()` to it anymore.

-To calculate the average request duration during the last 5 minutes from a histogram or summary called `http_request_duration_second`, use the following expression:
+To calculate the average request duration during the last 5 minutes from a histogram or summary called `http_request_duration_seconds`, use the following expression:

       rate(http_request_duration_seconds_sum[5m])
     /
       rate(http_request_duration_seconds_count[5m])

 ## Apdex score